 For the primary audio and video track, the default value is empty string.
-For the secondary audio track to support DVS signaling, the config is set to description.
-For subtitle tracks, this is unused, subtitle role is set in teletextType configuration.
+For subtitle tracks, this is unused, subtitle role is set in type of teletextFilter configuration.

 The DVS signaling configuration will be propagated to Live Ingest output and can be used as input for ESB3002 and ESB3005 products.